Callahan Scholars Program

 Options include (but are not limited to):

-- Being a peer mentor/advisor
+- Being a peer mentor or MOSAIC educator

-- On campus student employment
+- On-campus student employment

 I’m in the Parkside Promise Plus Program which has similar requirements.
 Will my participation count towards both program requirements?